yat011/superfluid-conviction-governance/README.md

-# Superfluid Conviction Voting with Constant Flow Streaming Support
+# Superfluid Conviction Voting (Support Constant Flow Streaming)

 This hackathon work provides a generic conviction voting tool, powered by superfluid framework, to enable the easy adoption of conviction voting.